 Externships are a vital component of the Concentration.
-They enable students to connect their classroom work with practical experience and training in legal technology and innovation.
+They enable students to connect their classroom work with practical experience and training in legal innovation and technology.
 The experience also affords students the opportunity to reflect upon the career paths they may wish to pursue.

 Concentrators must complete a minimum three (3) credit externship.
 The requirement may be satisfied by: